 Physical education lends itself to a range of careers in sports and fitness as well as other industries that you may not have considered before.
 For example, did you know that many nutritionists, physical therapists and chiropractors have a degree in PE?

-Sports coach/consultant
+- Sports science pathway

+- PE teacher Physiotherapist

-Professional sportsperson
+- Professional sportsperson

+- Sports coach/consultant

 - Sports policy at local and national level

 - Diet and fitness instructor

 - Personal Trainer